rapid7/insightconnect-plugins/diff/help.md

 # Description

-The Diff plugin allows you to find the difference between strings.
+The Diff InsightConnect plugin allows you to find the difference between strings using Python's [difflib](https://docs.python.org/3/library/difflib.html) library.
 Results persist across runs of workflows (using the unique label).

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Get differences between strings.

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+This plugin does not contain any requirements.

 # Documentation